technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 11/Lab 11 - Enforce Sensitivity Labeling in Fabric and Power BI using Microsoft Purview.md

 # Lab 11: Enforce Sensitivity Labeling in Fabric and Power BI using Microsoft Purview

+## Introduction
+Sensitivity labels from Microsoft Purview Information Protection in Fabric and Power BI (including Power BI Desktop) must be enabled on the tenant.
+When sensitivity labels are enabled:
+-	Specified users and security groups in the organization can apply sensitivity labels to their Fabric content.
+In the Fabric service, this means any Fabric item.
+In Power BI Desktop, it means their .pbix files.
+-	In the service, all members of the organization can see those labels.
+In Desktop, only members of the organization who have the labels published to them can see the labels.

 ## Objective

 - Enable and prioritize a manual sensitivity label policy in Microsoft Fabric using Microsoft Purview.

+## Exercise 1: Activate Microsoft Fabric Trial and Access the Purview Hub

 1. Open an Edge browser address bar and enter the following URL to open the Fabric portal - `https://app.fabric.microsoft.com`

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image1.png)

+**Note**: In case, you are directly landing into the Fabric portal, then skip step #2 and 3.

 2. Enter your tenant credentials.